sensu/sensu-go-fatigue-check-filter/README.md

 exist for customizing this filter for keepalive events.
 These can be set as arguments to the `fatigue_check()` function in the filter definition or as entity annotations to override the defaults on a per entity basis.

+#### Cron scheduled checks
+Since cron scheduled checks do not provide an explicit interval, this filter has to compute the apparent interval using the history available in the event.
+In order for this to work, there has to be at least two entries in the event's check history.
+The only time there would be less than two history entries is during the first two check executions.
+By default this should not be an issue, but in the unlikely case the interval is set this low, a default interval of 60 seconds is used.

 #### Annotations
 The Fatigue Check Filter makes use of four annotations within the check and/or